 When low-life characters do show up, they're pushed to the periphery.
 Adam Jensen walks past some punks gathered around a bin-fire in the streets of Detroit so he can overhear a conversation about getting a dog cybernetically enhanced to take part in a pitfight.
 In the Lower Seattle of Deus Ex: Invisible War, Alex D also meets two people huddled around a burning bin, one of whom is Lo-town Lucy—a pierced punk who provides some basic info on the area while reprimanding you for being an Upper Seattle tourist.
 She points out how out of your element you are in the poor part of town, and in doing so makes it clear you're out of place in the genre as well.

 That's not to say that there are no cyborg badasses who learn the law isn't always right in the cyberpunk genre outside of games.
 Robocop and Ghost in the Shell are both classic examples of this kind of story, but in videogames characters like Murphy and Kusanagi aren't rarities.
 They're the norm.

-The heroes of Crusader: No Remorse, Hard Reset, Final Fantasy 7, Binary Domain—all are tough guys who learn the rebels and terrorists have a point.
+The heroes of Crusader: No Remorse, Hard Reset, Binary Domain—all are tough guys who learn the rebels and terrorists have a point.
 They're Armitage from Neuromancer, rather than that story's actual main characters: Case and Molly, the misfits.

 Binary Domain has an on-the-nose example of a sidelined punk: a teen hacker with multicolored hair named Yuki who lives in the slums of Tokyo and works as a courier for the resistance.
 Because it's a videogame the hero of the story is a white American with a big gun instead of her.